Farai Simoyi: Early life

 Farai Simoyi was born on 1 October 1983 in London, England.
 She lived her early childhood in Harare, Zimbabwe, where she attended early primary education at Groombridge Primary School before moving to West Virginia in the United States of America.
 She completed her primary and secondary education in the USA before proceeding to West Virginia University.
-She attained her Fashion Design & Merchandising degree at West Virginia University and studied design at Nuova Accademia di Belle Arti in Millan, Italy.
+She attained her Fashion Design & Merchandising degree at West Virginia University and studied design at Nuova Accademia di Belle Arti in Milan, Italy.

 Career

 Farai Simoyi began her career in fashion design in 2005.
 Over the years she rose to prominence through designing and consulting for celebrity brands, which include Beyonce, Jay-Z, Nicki Minaj, Justin Timberlake, Rachel Roy, Anne Klein, and Robert Rodriguez.

-In 2010 she debuted her brand Farai Inc at New York Fashion Week 2010, where she was identified as a ‘Breakout Designer’ by Time Out New York, She then went on to establish The Narativ House in 2017 which houses ethically-sourced artisan brands from around the world with an emphasis on sustainability and traditional craftsmanship through human-centered design.
+In 2010 she debuted her brand Farai Inc at New York Fashion Week 2010, where she was identified as a ‘Breakout Designer’ by Time Out New York, She then went on to establish The Narativ House in 2017 which houses ethically sourced artisan brands from around the world with an emphasis on sustainability and traditional craftsmanship through human-centered design including partnerships with W Hotels, Vice Media, Refinery29, and Afropunk.

+In 2024, Simoyi joined the Fashion Scholarship Fund as the inaugural Head of the Virgil Abloh™ "Post-Modern" Scholarship Fund and Equity.
+Conceived by visionary fashion designer Virgil Abloh, founder of the Milan-based luxury streetwear brand Off-White and former artistic director of Louis Vuitton's menswear, this initiative continues his legacy of championing diversity in the fashion industry.
+In this role, Simoyi leads the charge in expanding the program's reach, increasing scholarships awarded each year, and spearheading initiatives that open doors for students from underrepresented communities.